 Bonus: Multi-award nominated author JG Faherty will mentor the winner for 6 months.

-This scholarship will be open to applications in 2020.
 The winner will be chosen by HWA’s Scholarship Committee.

 Dennis Etchison (1943-2019) was a recipient of the Horror Writers Association’s Lifetime Achievement Award, four-time Bram Stoker Award nominee, a winner of both the World Fantasy Award and the British Fantasy Award, a multiple nominee for the International Horror Guild Award, and a past President of the Horror Writers Association.
 His novels include Darkside (1986), Shadowman (1993), and California Gothic (1995); as “Jack Martin”, he wrote the novelizations of Halloween II (1981), Halloween III (1982), and Videodrome (1983).
 Anthologies he edited include the influential Cutting Edge (1986), and the three-volume Masters of Darkness (1986-1991).
 However, it was his work as a short story writer which garnered him the most acclaim, in such collections as The Dark Country (1982), Red Dreams (1984), The Blood Kiss (1987), and The Death Artist (2000).
 Etchison, who was called “the most original living horror writer in America” (The Viking-Penguin Encyclopedia of Horror and the Supernatural), was an unstinting supporter of new and young writers.